hypi-universe/docs/content/ui-create-table-vb.md

 ![CreateTable](/img/UI-CreateTable-VB-3.PNG)

-4. Click on `+Add` Fields to add fields/columns to the table.
+4. Click on `+Add Fields` to add fields/columns to the table.

 ![CreateTable](/img/UI-CreateTable-VB-4.PNG)

-5. Using this UI you will be able to enter various data types like string, integer, float, ID, Boolean, etc.
+5. Using this UI, you will be able to enter various data types like string, integer, float, ID, Boolean, etc.

 ![CreateTable](/img/UI-CreateTable-VB-5.PNG)